You might have heard about escalation clauses, but what are they? You need to know!!

 If the real estate agent has indicated that there will be multiple rounds or offer review processes, this can be a great time to use an escalation clause.
 These will normally happen in a hot seller’s market where using this clause can give you an advantage.
 Your buyer’s agent should be providing you guidance on how to prepare the most competitive offer to have a shot at having your offer accepted.

 The seller’s agent may collect offers from buyers and then respond to the best bids by a certain date.
 If you are using this clause, it will mean that you can avoid much of the back and forth process the other buyers will participate in.
+An offer with an escalation clause may end up being a higher price than any of the other offers.

 Though this can put you at a disadvantage too.
-If there is going to be a second round of offers, the seller will know your maximum bid will be.
-This amount can be revealed to other buyers.
-This can happen to increase the offers from other interested buyers and means the buyer with the clause is disadvantaged.
+If there is going to be a second round of counteroffers, the seller will know your maximum bid will be.
+This amount can be revealed to other potential buyers.
+This can happen to increase the offers from other interested buyers and means the prospective buyer with the clause is disadvantaged.
 In this competitive market, buyers are waiving all kinds of contingencies that can be very risky.
-Many buyers are not including an appraisal contingency which could put the buyer at risk if the property does not appraise.
+Many buyers are not including an appraisal contingency which could put the prospective buyer at risk if the property does not appraise.

 Treating Every Situation Differently